Health Care Reform - General Information

 - Can I get coverage through a Qualified Health Plan in Washington?

-- How do I apply for insurance under the Affordable Care Act?
+- How do I apply for insurance under the federal Health Care Reform?

 - When does coverage start for Apple Health and Qualified Health Plans?